 Is located directly above the the junction of Wolgan River and Petries Gully at 800m.
 Extensive views of Petries Gully and Wolgan Valley.
 Named by Yuri Bolotin on a Bush Club walk 14th July 2016.

-These east west features form a cross cut saw pattern over much of the narrow plateau between the eastern side of Petries Gully and the Pipeline Track.
+These east-west trending features form a cross cut saw pattern over much of the narrow plateau between the eastern side of Petries Gully and the Pipeline Track.
 They are not shown on the topographical map as they are too small for the scale of the map, but delineated in the aerial photograph on the reverse side of the current map.
-Named by Yuri Bolotin on a Bush Club walk 7th March 2016.
-One such pass within this area is known as Petries Slots Pass (see separate entry).
+Named by Yuri Bolotin on a bushwalk, 7th March 2016.
+One pass within this area is known as Petries Slots Pass (see separate entry).

 This pass was named by Yuri Bolotin on a Bush Club walk 18th August 2016.
 This pass provides an eastern access from Petries Gully to the network of slots (Petries Slots) on the narrow plateau above and hence a return via the Pipeline Track.
 Described by Michael Keats as, “ a pass within a geometrically precise parallel sided slot complete with a chockstone.
 Climbing in it required good chimneying skills and some patience as the options for gripping the sides were minimal.”Leading to the pass and at the top of the pass, there are multiple stone cairns, all very old, as mosses and dirt had built up around them.